Valmarelox/rotatelogs/README.md

 # rotatelogs

-An on-demand logrotate binary written in Rust that accepts piped stdout and rotates log files based on size or SIGHUP signals.
+An on-demand logrotate binary written in Rust that accepts piped stdout and rotates log files based on size, lines, or SIGHUP signals.

 ## Features

 - **Piped Input**: Accepts stdout from other processes via pipe
 - **Size-based Rotation**: Automatically rotates logs when they exceed a specified size
+- **Line-based Rotation**: Automatically rotates logs when they exceed a specified number of lines
 - **SIGHUP Support**: Immediate rotation when SIGHUP signal is received
-- **Configurable**: Set output file, max size, and rotation count
+- **Configurable**: Set output file, max size, max lines, and rotation count
 - **Efficient**: Uses buffered I/O for performance

 ## Usage